 Intrauterine insemination can be performed with or without the use of fertility drugs.
 However, using fertility drugs does increase the number of eggs your body matures and therefore increases the likelihood of conception.
 On the other hand, your risk of a multiple pregnancy is also increased.
 Discuss the pros and cons of using fertility drugs with your partner and your fertility specialist before deciding whether you would like to use fertility medications.

 IUI begins with an ultrasound check-up of the female to determine the size of the follicles that can mature into eggs.
 She is then given oral fertility drugs, if she has decided to use these, to help stimulate a greater number of egg follicles to mature.

-Next, with the help of ultrasound scanning and blood tests to check for oestrogen levels (estrogen is the hormone released by the female body to help the growth of the eggs), follicular growth is monitored.
-In women who have taken fertility medications, this also helps in individualising drug doses, keeping track of potential side effects and reducing the risk of multiple pregnancy.
+Next, with the help of ultrasound scanning and blood tests to check for osteogeny levels (estrogen is the hormone released by the female body to help the growth of the eggs), follicular growth is monitored.
+In women who have taken fertility medications, this also helps in individualizing drug doses, keeping track of potential side effects and reducing the risk of multiple pregnancy.

 In some cases, women undergoing IUI may receive an injection of human chorionic gonadotropin (hCG) hormone to stimulate egg growth and cause ovulation.
 Administering this hormone causes eggs to be released within 30 to 40 hours and provides a better assurance of an egg being present in the ovary when IUI takes place.